ohmybrew/ohmybrew.github.io/about.markdown

 **Osiset**; _oh-sy-set_.

-I've always been intrigued by Egyptian history and their gods growing up.
-My username is simply a combination of the god Osiris and his brother Set.
+A combination of two Egyptian gods &mdash; Osiris and his brother Set.

-Osiris was the first major written god Egypt culture.
-A tall green deity with pharaoh's beard.
-A respected god of many duties ranging from fertility, life, resurrection, and even the afterlife.
-His brother Set, who killed Osiris, was a god of deserts, disorder, and chaos.

 Combining the two together gives a glimpse to the elements of development... birth, death, resurrection, disorder, and chaos that a project or process goes through.

-Odd and unique.